NotDarkn/ultradocs/docs/guides/speedrun-tech.md

 ### Wall SSJ

 ### Whip cancel
-Punching or whiplashing during whiplash will cancel it, this can be used to make green hook points function as blue ones
+Punching or whiplashing during whiplash will cancel it, this can be used to make green hook points function as blue ones or for quickly reaching max jackhammer damage
 ### Whip slamming
 Slamming during a whiplash will not give downward speed but does build slam momentum
 ## Weapon Movement Tech: